DimonSmart/PdfCropper/README.md

 byte[] cropped = await PdfSmartCropper.CropAsync(inputBytes);
 ```

-The default call uses the `ContentBased` method, keeps a 0.5pt safety margin, and does not touch document metadata.
+The default call uses the `ContentBased` method, keeps a 0.5pt safety margin, applies a 1.0pt tolerance when classifying edge-touching content, and does not touch document metadata.

 ### Aggressive crop with all clean-up switches